Your property tax questions answered

 Only £50,000 of his combined losses and loan interest can be used to reduce his taxable income.

-Had he specified that the £49,000 partnership trading losses is relieved first he could only have used £1,000 of the loan interest and the balance would have been lost.
+Had he specified that the £49,000 partnership trading losses are relieved first he could only have used £1,000 of the loan interest and the balance would have been lost.